 - Many cats will claw trees at the border of their territories to let others know it is claimed.

 - The bobcat gets its name from its stumpy tail.

 - Bobcats have a burrow or den in which it lives and raises its litter.

 - Male bobcats are unusual among cat species because they bring food to the mother and kittens in the den.

 - Bobcats look similar to their northern cousin, the Lynx, but can be told apart by their tails.
 Bobcat tails have a black tip on the end while the Lynx will have a white tip.
 Their range and other differences distinguish them as well.

 - Bobcats have been labeled as sheep predators in Mexico, and are frequently killed by farmers.

-- They are also hunted and trapped for their fur and due to habitat destruction and the ever-expanding human population, their numbers have decreased.
+- They are hunted and trapped for their fur and due to habitat destruction and ever-expanding human population, caused populations to decrease.